SAP-samples/partner-reference-application/Tutorials/14-Develop-Core-Application.md

 After you've defined the domain model with its entities, define a set of [SAP Cloud Application Programming Model services](https://cap.cloud.sap/docs/guides/providing-services) to add business logic and external APIs to the application.
 All service definitions must be in the */srv* folder.
 You can use subfolders to structure the different services according to their usage.

 1. Create a folder *poetryslam* in the */srv* folder.
-The folder should contain all the files that are required for the Poetry Slam service.
+It will contain all the files that are required for the Poetry Slam service.
 2. Copy the service definition from [*/srv/poetryslam/poetrySlamService.cds*](../../../tree/main-multi-tenant/srv/poetryslam/poetrySlamService.cds) into your project.
 3. Create a file *services.cds* in the */srv* folder, which will reference all the service definitions (cds-files of the services).
 Add the reference to the Poetry Slam Service: